Call Us: 240-452-4602

 Between production, exporting, importing, wholesaling, and retail, the fine details of a rug’s unique history are often lost as its price jumps with each exchange.

-You go to any factory direct rug shop and as long as they have proven high quality products, you will get a deal.
+You go to any factory direct rug shop and as long as they have proven high-quality products, that will best place to get rug.
 We take great pride in the design and craftsmanship of our one of a kind pieces.

 The other places have to mark up their rugs to turn a profit.
 Since we are factory direct, we can offer our clients extremely low prices that you will not see in other rug shops.

 Look around but I guarantee you will come back

 If you find a rug elsewhere that is the same quality,